peter-leonov/type-predicate-generator/README.md

 ### Architecture

-This tool is simple if not trivial.
+Generator is simple if not trivial.
 The code generator uses the TypeScript public API to emit valid TS code.
 The type parser uses the TypeScript public API too to walk the type graph.

-What this tool does in its own way is using an intermediate type representation that interfaces the generator with the type parser (see `TypeModel` type in [generator/src/model.ts](generator/src/model.ts)).
+What Generator does in its own way is using an intermediate type representation that interfaces the generator with the type parser (see `TypeModel` type in [generator/src/model.ts](generator/src/model.ts)).
 The type parser produces a model object that has no trace of the `ts.*` structures in it.
 This model object then is fed to the generator to actually produce the resulting TS code and to the tests generator to produce unit tests.
 This way both subsystems can be developed and tested relatively independently.
 This resembles the viewmodel from [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) and in general promotes clean domain boundaries inspired by [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).

-Also, a unique know-how of this tool is yielding a set of unit tests in addition to the predicates.
+Also, a unique know-how of Generator is yielding a set of unit tests in addition to the predicates.
 Here is a little write up on how it's done: [Combining Generators](https://github.com/peter-leonov/type-predicate-generator/issues/18).

 ### Design

 Goals:

 - Check JSON data from APIs 100% type safe and fast
-- Make the tool easy to use and maintain both for the tool users and the tool developers
+- Make Generator easy to use and maintain both for Generator users and developers

 Non-goals: